nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 1.3 Add a conda environment to the Samtools process definition

-We know that Bioconda provides a Samtools environment, so we just need to retrieve its URI and add it to the process definition using the `conda` directive.
+We know that Bioconda provides packages for Samtools, so we just need to retrieve its URI and add it to the process definition using the `conda` directive.

 _Before:_